 We have developed two curriculum drivers that shape our curriculum, bring about the aims and values of our school, and respond to the particular needs of our community:

 Underpinned by our two curriculum drivers our academic curriculum sets out:

 Cultural capital is the background knowledge of the world pupils need to infer meaning from what they read.
 It includes vocabulary which, in turn, helps pupils to express themselves in a sophisticated, mature way.

 The curriculum is designed for all children to maximise their potential through carefully planned and targeted teaching, where assessment for learning provides vital intelligence on what the next steps need to be for individuals to succeed in their learning.
 Pre-teaching and Same Day Intervention are two strategies that are consistently applied across school to support children to experience success.
 The developmental progressive curriculum is designed in such a way that individual needs, strengths and next steps are built upon to ensure no child, including those who are Pupil Premium or Disadvantaged, fall behind.

 Nothing is learned unless it rests in pupils’ long term memory.
 This does not happen, and cannot be assessed, in the short term.
 Assessment therefore answers two main questions: How well are pupils coping with the curriculum content?
 And how well are they retaining previously taught content?
-This is assessed throughout the lesson on a daily basis through assessment for learning where children’s understanding of key concepts is revisited, feedback is given and acted upon and has it been remembered is checked in future learning.
+This is assessed throughout the lesson on a daily basis through assessment for learning where children’s understanding of key concepts is revisited, feedback is given and acted upon and whether children have remembered is checked in future learning.